raulsharma21/CSCI180-Demo/README.md

 ```
 ### Function Level Authorization Demo

+This demo showcases how improper function-level authorization can lead to security vulnerabilities by allowing unauthorized users to perform sensitive actions.
+The example involves an application with the following endpoints:

+1. **`POST /updateUsers`**
+   - Allows updating or creating user profiles.
+2. **`DELETE /updateUsers`**
+   - Deletes a user profile.
+3. **`GET /getUsers`**
+   - Retrieves a list of all usernames.

+### Steps to Demonstrate the Vulnerability

+1. **Observing Normal Behavior**
+   - Log in to the application using valid credentials as a regular user.
+   - Navigate through the application and observe network activity using the browser’s developer tools (Network tab).
+   - Note that as a regular user, the following functionalities are allowed:
+     - Update their own profile using `POST /updateUsers`.
+     - View a list of usernames using `GET /getUsers`.

+2. **Identifying the Vulnerable Endpoint**
+   - The `POST /updateUsers` endpoint is used to update or create user profiles.
+However, by manipulating the HTTP method, an attacker can send unauthorized requests.
+   - Using a tool like Postman or by modifying the request in the browser’s developer tools, change the request method to `DELETE`.
+   - Example malicious request:
+     ```json
+     DELETE /updateUsers
+     {
+       "username": "admin"
+     }
+     ```

+3. **Exploitation**
+   - Send the modified `DELETE` request with another user's username in the body (e.g., `"admin"`).
+   - Observe that the account gets deleted despite the logged-in user not having permissions to perform this action.

 ### Object Level Authorization Demo

 This demo simulates a delivery tracking feature for an ecommerce website.
 We assume that, after a purchase, users are given links to info about their delivery found at URL's like `/api/auth/orders/{orderID}` in an email.
 We can also assume that there is a feature for users to mark packages as complete manually, also in the email.
 These links follow the format `/api/auth/orders/{orderID}/complete` which automatically mark the delivery as complete when visited.